277 days ago

 - Ethiopian coffee — the world's original — is a revelation; participate in a traditional coffee ceremony.

-20. Oman — e-Visa USD 20, Arabian Peninsula, India's Closest Arab Neighbour
+20. Oman — India's Closest Arab Neighbour, e-Visa

 Oman is the Middle East's most underrated destination — dramatic fjords (khors), ancient fortresses, pristine desert dunes at Wahiba Sands, emerald wadi pools, and one of the world's safest travel environments.
 Muscat is only 2.5 hours from Ahmedabad — closer than many Indian cities — making it one of the most accessible countries near India to visit in the Middle East.
-The e-Visa costs just USD 20, and a 5-day Muscat and Nizwa trip fits comfortably under ₹58,000 — genuinely one of the cheapest European country to visit from India equivalents in terms of experience per rupee, but in the Arab world.
+Oman is not visa-free for Indians; the e-Visa costs around USD 20, and a 5-day Muscat and Nizwa trip fits comfortably under ₹58,000.

 5-Day Cost Breakdown